behavior-lab/conduct-theme/README.md

-# Accelerant Theme
+# Conduct Theme

-The official control panel theme for PyroCMS.
+The admin theme for PyroCMS by Behavior Lab.